-MBP currently offers tutorial assistance in the following areas.
+MBP currently offers tutorial assistance in the following courses:

 Students are assigned tutorial sessions on a semester-by-semester basis.
 These tutorial sessions meet twice a week and occur on either Mondays and Wednesdays, or Tuesdays and Thursdays.
 Sign up for MBP’s tutorial services begins during the first week of class each semester.
 Due to student demand, tutorial sessions fill up fast, and usually all tutorial spaces are full within the first three weeks of the semester.
-Applications are available online or at the reception desk outside 418 Eppley Center.
+Applications are available online.

 Applications are accepted on a rolling basis.
 Tutorial positions are filled primarily through advance hiring at the end of each semester for the following academic semester.
 However, some vacancies are filled at the beginning of each semester due to increased student demand.
-Applications are available at the MBP reception desk outside room 418 Eppley Center.
+Applications are available online by clicking the apply button below.

-Reminder: If you drop the course you are being tutored in and want to cancel your tutorial session, wish to change the subject in which you are being tutored, or need to update your schedule of availability, you will need to contact the tutorial coordinator at (517) 353-3524 or stop by 417 Eppley Center for instructions on how to make the above changes.
+Reminder: If you drop the course you are being tutored in and want to cancel your tutorial session, wish to change the subject in which you are being tutored, or need to update your schedule of availability, you will need to contact the tutorial coordinator at (517) 353-3524.

 Student organizations are a great way to become involved with Multicultural Business Programs.
 They give you a chance to meet students with similar interests, develop your leadership and communication skills, learn about corporations and attend conferences.